 The main pollutants are described below with further details provided (from the previous Guidebook chapter) in Appendix B.

-Note that the inventory methodologies for Greenhouse gas emissions (carbon dioxide, methame and nitrous oxide) are not included – refer to IPCC guidance [IPCC, 2006].
+Note that the inventory methodologies for Greenhouse gas emissions (carbon dioxide, methane and nitrous oxide) are not included – refer to IPCC guidance [IPCC, 2006].

 Sulphur oxides